geoscholar/RGVFlood/docs/implementation/geodatamodel/gismodel/index.rst

    - Ellispoid Height elevation RMS of the survey point.
    - Double
    - Default
- * - ELPSDHT_UNIT
+ * - GEODETIC_RMS_UNIT
    - R
-   - Ellispoid Height elevation Units.
-This unit indicates the measurement system used for the survey points.
-Normally, this would be feet, but meters are accepted
+   - Latitude, Longitude and Ellispoid Height RMS units should be in meters.
    - Text
    - 16
  * - NORTHING